Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Algebra and Geometry of SBMs

-\begin{remark} It follows from Theorem~\ref{thm: ER-SBM polytope} that the maximum likelihood estimator for any observed data under an ER-SBM cannot exist if any of the blocks are size one, since in this case there are simply no lattice points in the relative interior of $P_{\M_{\mathrm{ER}}}.$ \end{remark}
+Note that the size of this representation is polynomial in $k$, the number of blocks. \begin{remark} It is a fact from standard exponential family theory that the MLE exists if and only if the vector of sufficient statistics belongs to the relative interior of $P_{\M_{\mathrm{ER}}},$ see, for e.g., \citep{barndorff2014information, brown1986, lauritzen1996graphical}.
+Given this fact, Theorem~\ref{thm: ER-SBM polytope} implies that the maximum likelihood estimator for any observed network under an ER-SBM cannot exist if any of the blocks are of size one.
+This is because, if the observed network is of size $1$, the sufficient statistics necessarily correspond to a lattice point.
+If any of the blocks are of size one, there are simply no lattice points in the relative interior of $P_{\M_{\mathrm{ER}}}.$ \end{remark}

-Our next goal is to identify a Markov basis for the ER-SBM.
-To do this, we identify a finite collection of binomials generating the toric ideal associated to the ER-SBM.
-As a guideline for the statistician, note that the algebraic object corresponding to the statistical model is defined via a map which essentially encodes the model parametrization: Namely, the indeterminates $x_{uv}$ in the map below represent $\frac{p_{uv}}{1-p_{uv}}$, the odds of the edge probabilities (see also the Markov move explanation and illustration following the next Theorem).
-The indeterminates $t_{ij}$ correspond to the model parameters $\alpha_{ij}$; specifically, setting $t_{ij}=e^{\alpha_{ij}}$, one recovers exactly the model parametrization~\eqref{erSBM}.
-Let $K$ denote some field, and consider the following semigroup algebra homomorphism: